|

 electricity production that would generate a ton of carbon,

+he said.
 Electricity distributors using TVA power are already running

 demonstration projects in Nashville and Bristol that provide